-The Rare Book Collection contains items published before 1900, and items that have intrinsic value such as limited editions or copies inscribed by the author.
+The Rare Book Collection contains items published before 1900 and items that have intrinsic value such as limited editions or copies inscribed by the author.
 Topics include horticulture, architecture, and French literature and history.
 All holdings are listed in the Library Catalog and identified by the designation "Rare Book Room."
-A full searchable list of the Rare Book Collection can be found on the Library website.
+A fully searchable list of the Rare Book Collection can be found on the library website.

 The Digital Archives includes digitized collections of the Acadiana Manuscripts Collection and those donated to Special Collections.
 These collections include digitized and born-digital materials.
 Special Collections provides digitization services for research and scholarly use.
 Digitization efforts are utilized to preserve the University's archival holdings and to increase their accessibility for the community.
 Special Collections also produces digital exhibits that reflect parts of collections from the University Archives and Acadiana Manuscripts Collection.

 UL Lafayette's Institutional Repository (IR) is an online space that brings together and provides open access to the University's scholarship and intellectual content.
 The repository accepts scholarship in a wide variety of formats, including PDF documents, audio/video, and images.
 Scholarship includes research articles, class projects, presentations, digital collections, and much more.